This page provides an overview of the Order Management System (OMS) order flow.

 - Orders have one order line.

-- The shipment method is home delivery.
+- The shipment method is the common implementation for a Home delivery.

 - Products have stock in both source and aggregate.